ResponsivePaper/responsivepaper-docs/docs/css-reference.md

 }
 ```

-Please see the [bootstrap3-to-pdf.css](https://www.responsivepaper.com/utils/bootstrap3-to-pdf.css) for a complete fix for bootstrap 3 rendering issues.
+Please see the [bootstrap3-to-pdf.css](https://www.responsivepaper.com/utils/bootstrap3-to-pdf.css) for a fixes for bootstrap 3 screen media rendering issues.

+Alternatively, you can all the api with `fixScreenMedia = true` and `printMedia = false`.